isaacmirandacampos/DataOverStreams/README.md

 # DataOverStreams

 A manipulate of large data.
 We can upload a large csv file to s3 and consume the file when the upload is complete.
 The aim is to use the Terraform, Localstack and Docker to manage the infrastructure.
+As well as making a simple code dealing with this file on demand.

 ## Technologies used